Research innovations, embracing new technology and methods

-- Greenbook’s quarterly GRIT report (tracking utilisation of research technologies), as UK tends to follow US, this is a great early view.
+- Greenbook’s quarterly GRIT report (tracking utilisation of research technologies), as the UK tends to follow the US, this is a great early view.

 - MRS events – As a UK insight writer, I would be remiss not to mention the resources & events available from Market Research Society

-To give you an idea of the quality of thinking that can come out of tracking the GRIT report, here is a short post Reg Baker in which he considers the most important skills for research teams in the future.
+To give you an idea of the quality of thinking that can come out of tracking the GRIT report.
+Here is a short post, from Reg Baker, in which he considers the most important skills for research teams in the future.
 Based on findings from latest GRIT report, he was asked the most important skills to teach in post-graduate market research programs.
 I was very pleased to see his emphasis on collaborating with analytics, softer skills and presentation of data.